Best Cheap Home Insurance Companies in Virginia (2026)

 Who has the best home insurance in Virginia?

-Cincinnati has the best home insurance for most people in Virginia.
-It has the cheapest rates in the state, along with excellent customer service and great coverage.
+State Farm has the best home insurance for most people in Virginia.
+It has the cheapest rates in the state, along with an excellent app for managing your policy and filing claims online.

 How much is home insurance in Virginia Beach, VA?

-The average cost of homeowners insurance in Virginia Beach is $2,451 per year.
-That's $954 per year more expensive than the Virginia average.
-Cincinnati is the best choice for Virginia Beach homeowners.
-It has affordable rates and some homeowners can get flood protection as an add-on to their home insurance policy.
+The average cost of homeowners insurance in Virginia Beach is $2,940 per year.
+That's $459 per year more expensive than the Virginia average.
+State Farm is the cheapest option for Virginia Beach homeowners, at $957 per year, on average.

 Methodology

-To find the best home insurance in Virginia, ValuePenguin compared quotes from 11 of top insurance companies across all Virginia ZIP codes.
+To find the best home insurance in Virginia, ValuePenguin compared quotes from the top insurance companies across all Virginia ZIP codes.
 Rates are for a 45-year-old married man with a good credit score and no prior insurance claims.
-Quotes include the following coverage limits:
+Quotes are for a 2,105 square foot home built 45 years ago, based on the

 • Dwelling coverage: $200,000, $350,000, $500,000 or $1 million